stanfordnmbl/osim-rl/README.md

 ## Basic usage

-To run 200 steps of environment enter the `python` interpreter and run the following:
+To execute 200 iterations of the simulation enter the `python` interpreter and run the following:
 ```python
 from osim.env import RunEnv